Curriculum enrichment sessions

 Explore the exhibition and get hands-on with genuine Roman artefacts

-Roman artefacts handling session (Key Stage 2 & 3)
+Roman artefacts handling session + Baths tour (Key Stage 2)

 Our Roman artefacts handling session will give students the chance to handle and examine Roman finds from Leicester and further afield.
 Students will experience how artefacts help us understand life in a Roman town and how archaeologists and historians interpret this evidence.

-This session lasts for approximately 1 hour and is run by a member of the Learning team.
+This session lasts for approximately 75 minutes and is led by a member of the Learning team.

 Add this workshop to your visit from £4.50 per pupil (this is in addition to the ticket price).